nisharg2606/Scrabble/README.md

 # Scrabble

 This Repo is for making Scrabble game.
-Please See these [PPT](https://drive.google.com/open?id=1FNwtgogadEQDWEKhIVq2P8qToCxcWsjp) for understanding algorithm and working model.
+Please See this [PPT](https://drive.google.com/open?id=1FNwtgogadEQDWEKhIVq2P8qToCxcWsjp) for understanding algorithm and working model.

 ![](demo.gif)